$\alpha_i$-Metric Graphs: Hyperbolicity: Introduction

 \paragraph{Our Contributions.}

-The main result in the paper is that $\alpha_i$-metric graphs are $f(i)$-hyperbolic, for some function $f$ that only depends on $i$ (Theorem~\ref{thm:main}).
-Throughout Section~\ref{sec:gal-i} we give different proofs of this result, one direct proof in Section~\ref{sec:helly} and other indirect proofs in Section~\ref{sec:papasoglu}-~\ref{sec:triangles} where we compare the $\alpha_i$-metric property with some graph parameters that are different, but functionally equivalent, to hyperbolicity.
+The main result in the paper is that $\alpha_i$-metric graphs are $f(i)$-hyperbolic, for some function $f$ that only depends on $i$.
+Throughout Section~\ref{sec:gal-i} we give different proofs of this result.
+The strongest result is proven in Section~\ref{sec:helly}. \begin{thml}[see Theorem~\ref{thm:main} in the paper] Every $\alpha_i$-metric graph is $3(i+1)/2$-hyperbolic. \end{thml} In Sections~\ref{sec:papasoglu}--\ref{sec:triangles}, we compare the $\alpha_i$-metric property with some other graph parameters that are different, but functionally equivalent, to hyperbolicity.
 By doing so, we obtain arguably simpler proofs, and sharper relations between the $\alpha_i$-metric property and these other parameters than by using their known relationships with hyperbolicity.
+Conversely, partial characterizations of the $\alpha_i$-metric property for graphs with small hyperbolicity are reported in Section~\ref{sec:obstructions-alphai}.
 Our current best estimate on function $f$ is linear, but it is probably not tight.
 We conjecture the right upper bound to be $f(i) = \frac{i+1}{2}$, that would be sharp.
-In Section~\ref{sec:i-1}, we prove this conjecture if $i \le 1$.
-Some consequences of our results are further discussed.
+In Section~\ref{sec:i-1}, we prove this conjecture if $i \le 1$. \begin{thml}[see Theorem~\ref{thm:alpha-1} in the paper] Every $\alpha_1$-metric graph is $1$-hyperbolic. \end{thml} Some consequences of our results are further discussed in Section~\ref{sec:i-1}.
 Some preliminary results are recalled in Section~\ref{sec:prelim}.
 We conclude this paper in Section~\ref{sec:ccl}, where we introduce an intriguing generalization of both $\alpha_i$-metric graphs and $\delta$-hyperbolic graphs.